 Hometown Hero Housing Program

 Florida is experiencing a housing affordability crisis.
 The pandemic, a growing population and other economic factors have put increasing pressure on housing for many Floridians.
-As a result, teachers, health care professionals, firefighters and law enforcement find it challenging to achieve the dream of homeownership.
+Consider that in 2021, the median price of a single-family home in Florida was $355,000, up 18.3% from one year earlier — and a staggering 81.1% more than just five years before.
+Yet household income isn’t rising at nearly the same pace.

 Rising Property Insurance Costs

-- Increased insurance costs and lower levels of coverage brought about by changing underwriting guidelines are making homeownership unaffordable in many areas of the state.
+Higher insurance costs and lower levels of coverage due to changing underwriting guidelines are making homeownership unaffordable for many Floridians and driving private insurers out of certain areas of the state.

 Water Quality and Environmental Funding

 We urge lawmakers to support, at a minimum, Gov. Ron DeSantis’ budget recommendation of $980 million for environmental programs.
 This includes funding for Everglades and springs restoration, wastewater and resiliency programs, the Florida Forever Program and efforts to combat the effects of harmful algae blooms.

 Help Floridians Strengthen Their Homes

 We ask lawmakers to support Senate Bill 1250 by Sen. Joe Gruters and House Bill 863 by Rep. Nick DiCeglie, which provide a sales tax refund for building materials used to harden homes against natural disasters.
 These bills would help Floridians strengthen homes, keep more money in their pockets and help fight insurance rate increases.

 We ask lawmakers to support legislation that creates a statewide, uniform system of common sense regulations for vacation rentals while protecting private property rights.